Internet Party (New Zealand): 2017 election

 The Internet Party remained leaderless until 8 February 2017, when it appointed Suzie Dawson, an activist and citizen journalist who had been seeking temporary asylum in Russia since 2016, as the party's new leader for the 2017 election.
 The party ran eight list candidates.
 During the 2017 general election, the Internet Party won 499 votes (0.02%) – the lowest party vote result for any registered party – and failed to win any seats in the New Zealand House of Representatives.

 In a tweet of April 2018, Suzie Dawson said that she was no longer eligible to run for Parliament as she had lived outside New Zealand for more than three years, and so was resigning as party leader.
 She said that she had been elected party president instead.

 The party was deregistered on 12 June 2018 because its membership had dropped below the 500 required for registration.

 Current status

 As of August 2022, the Internet Party has not announced that it has dissolved.
 However, the party has not contested local or general elections since the 2017 general election.
 The party remains unregistered.
-As of August 2022, its website is live and lists Suzie Dawson as its leader, but all links on the page redirect to an archived version of the site from 2018, stored on the Internet Archive.
 The party applied for broadcasting funding in May 2020 for the 2020 general election.
 It received $41,457 of funding conditional on achieving party registration, but it did not register.
 In August 2022, party founder Kim Dotcom tweeted that the party would be "in the Beehive" in 2024.